fatz/dcos-secure-instance-profiles/README.md

 ```

 ### Install marathon-lb
-To access our app lets install marathon-lb.
-As we’re running strict mode we’ve to create a service-account and a service-account-secret
+To access our app let's install marathon-lb.
+As we’re running strict mode we have to create a service-account and a service-account-secret

 #### Prepare service account and secret